-Best TIME TO visit the canadian rockies ACCORDING TO THE CLIMATE
+Best TIME TO go to the canadian rockies ACCORDING TO THE CLIMATE

-The climate of the Canadian Rockies is a factor to consider when deciding the best time of year to visit them.
+The Canadian Rockies weather is a factor to consider when deciding the best time of year to visit them.

 The winters are cold and humid, with quite a lot of precipitation in the form of snow while the summers are mild.

-If you plan to take a trip to the Canadian Rockies in winter (November – March) you should know that there will be many closed roads and excursions that you will not be able to do.
-However, it is a good option if you like winter sports, snowy landscapes or if you want to see northern lights.
+If you plan to take a Canadian Rockies trip in winter (November – March) you should know that there will be many closed roads and excursions that you will not be able to take.
+However, it may be a good option if you like winter sports, snowy landscapes or if you want to see the Canadian Rockies northern lights.

-If you travel to the Canadian Rockies in summer (June – August) the lakes will be thawed with a beautiful emerald blue color.
-However in these months the most popular places of interest are filled with tourists.
-If you want to get away from the masses in summer it is best to do some of the hiking trails for several days.
+If you travel to the Canadian Rockies in summer (June – August) the lakes will be thawed with a beautiful emerald-blue color.
+However, in these months the most popular places of interest are filled with tourists.
+If you want to get away from the masses in summer it is best to do some of the Canadian Rockies hiking trails for several days.

 We believe that September is the best month to visit the Canadian Rockies.
-We will have thawed lakes, all roads and routes open, not so many tourists than in the middle of summer and possibilities to see Northern Lights.
+We will have thawed lakes, all roads and routes will be open, not as many tourists as in the middle of summer and possibilities to see the Northern Lights.